mattvarghese/minimal-typescript-react-template/README.md

 ## To Build and Run production
 Do VSCode > Terminal menu > Run Build Task, or VSCode > Terminal Menu > Run Task > *npm: build*.
 This builds the code into ~/dist folder.

-If you haven’t installed “serve” yet, do so by
-> `sudo npm install -g serve`

-Then, to actually run the production server, do VSCode > Terminal Menu > Run Task > *npm: serve*, or `$ serve -s dist` Inside the root folder of the app / from the VSCode terminal.
+Then, to run the production server, do VSCode > Terminal Menu > Run Task > *npm: serve*

 On newer windows versions, this might give you an error related to execution policy.
 If so, run this command in the terminal before serving
 > `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass`